gitter-badger/hibbitts-design-org/pages/blog/2015-10-22-sfu-demofest-2015-presentation/post.md

 *Power User Skills (only required to fully customize a theme)*
 * Twig template  (a much easier method of templating than PHP)
-* YAML (Yet Another Multicolumn Layout) for custom field creation
+* YAML (Yet Another Multicolumn Layout) for custom field creation (no additional add-ons required)
 * Cascading Style Sheets (CSS) editing